bobeff/programming-math-science/README.md

 ## Emulators and Virtual Machines

+* [5 Days To Virtualization: A Series On Hypervisor Development](https://revers.engineering/7-days-to-virtualization-a-series-on-hypervisor-development) by *Daax Rynd, Aidan Khoury and Nick Peterson*

 * [GameBoy Emulation in JavaScript](http://imrannazar.com/GameBoy-Emulation-in-JavaScript:-The-CPU) by *Imran Nazar*

 * **Roll your own JavaScript runtime** by  *Bartek Iwańczuk*